keleko34/Konnekt/README.md

 **NOTE**

 A key importance to remember when working with the vm data is if You plan to support older browsers such as IE10,IE11 You must add data using `this.add` or `this.set` new data is not automatically seen on these browsers due to lack of support for [Proxies](http://caniuse.com/#feat=proxy).

+Many of the extra features for working with the viewmodel data can be found here [KonnektDT](https://github.com/keleko34/konnektdt)

+#### Built in Properties

+There are a few built in properties that have extra uses when dealing with Your components and data

+- **multiple(Boolean)** The multiple property allows you to use a component recursively

+- **onFinish(function)** the onFinish is a property you can set a method to for when the component has finished building and being mapped

+- **model(boolean)** the model property tells whether to store this entire vm in the model data set for use on other pages, this stores by `id` on the vm

+- **sessionStorage(boolean)** This property tells to attempt to store the entire vm in session storage, though only data is stored and not any methods.

+- **localStorage(boolean)** Similiar to sessionStorage but persists even when the browser is closed and reopened.

+## Examples